Identifiability of causal graphs under nonadditive conditionally parametric causal models: Inference

-With regard to choice of $\rho$, we use minus the logarithm of the p-value of the copula-based independence test \citep{copula_based_independence_test} and $\lambda = 2$.
+With regard to choice of $\rho$, we use minus the logarithm of the p-value of the independence test \citep{copula_based_independence_test} and $\lambda = 2$.
 These choices appear to work well in practice, but we do not provide any theoretical justification of their optimality.
-In the bivariate case, we test the independence between $X_1$ and $X_2$ and if rejected, we select the graph with the lowest score $\rho (\hat{\varepsilon}_1, \hat{\varepsilon}_2)$.
-In doing so, we do not have to select an appropriate $\lambda$.

-Another natural choice for the score function $s$ is based on log-likelihood or Akaike information criterion (AIC), as in \cite{Score-based_causal_learning}.
-Comparison of these choices of $s$ in simple models have been studied \citep{sun2023causeeffect}, and it appears that selecting an independence-based score function is more robust against model misspecification and typically a better choice.
-We do not comment on this further in this paper.
+Analogously to the bivariate case, we can define that a DAG ${\mathcal{G}}$ is \textbf{plausible} if the p-value of the corresponding independence test between $(\hat{\varepsilon}_1, \dots, \hat{\varepsilon}_d)$ is larger than level $\alpha\in (0,1)$.
+If every ${\mathcal{G}}\in DAG(d)$ is not plausible, it suggests that the variables do not follow the $CPCM(F)$ model.
+In this case, one should consider increasing the complexity (i.e., the number of parameters) of $F$; this is discussed in more detail in Section~\ref{S1_or_S2}.
+On the contrary to the bivariate case, many DAGs can be plausible in an identifiable $CPCM(F)$ model.
+In particular, if a true causal graph $\mathcal{G}$ is plausible, than any $\tilde{\mathcal{G}}\supseteq \mathcal{G}$ should be plausible.

+It is important to note that in a bivariate case, score based estimate \eqref{score_definition1} is equal to the forced output of Algorithm~\ref{Algorithm1}, given $\lambda = -\infty$.